Broken Collarbone

 - Deformed collarbone

 The commonest sign of a broken collarbone in a newborn is crying with the movement of the affected arm as a result of pain in the collarbone.
 The newborn will feel pain when he or she is lifted under the arms.
-The baby may not be able to move the injured arm as much as the arm that is not injured.
+The baby may not move the injured arm as much as the arm that is not injured.

 Treatment for Broken Collarbone

 It is important to restrict the movement of any fracture to help in healing.
 To restrict the movement of a broken collarbone, the child will need to wear an arm sling.
+The length of time that the child will wear the sling will depend on the severity of the fracture.
+Bone union takes about three to six weeks for children.
+A collarbone fracture in a newborn will heal with only pain control and by carefully handling the baby.

 Medications